joanvyc/Tetris-HB/README.md

 ### What is this?

-Is a Tetris writen in JavaScript using p5.js for our firs Hackathon at HackBordeaux (2017)
+Is a Tetris writen in JavaScript using p5.js for our first Hackathon at HackBordeaux (2017)

 ### Collaborators